burrows99/elastiq-backend/README.md

 }
 ```

-### 6. Deployment on Render
+### 6. Deployment on GCP Compute Engine
-The Elastiq frontend is deployed on Render.
+The Elastiq frontend is deployed on GCP Compute Engine.